jonh-a/fakeapi/README.md

 Data can be POST-ed in any shape, with `{ "fakeapi_item": true }` blocks to be replaced by the specified `type`.

+The bulk of this is powered by Faker.

 ## Examples

 **Flat JSON:**